 History of North Wales

-The turn of the 19th century with railways brought a new form of tourism with health Spas and workers enjoying their one-week holiday in a sunny seaside resort.
-This made towns like Llandudno extremely popular thanks for its beautiful bay.
-The town has preserved its Victorian characteristics today with its rows of houses, puppet shows like Punch & Judy, Donkey Rides on the Beach and its recently renovated and magnificent Pier with visits from Paddle Steamers like the Waverley.
+The dawn of the 19th century brought with it railways and a new wave of tourism with health Spas offering the opportunity for holidaymakers to spend a week at a seaside resort.
+This made towns like Llandudno extremely popular thanks to its beautiful bay.
+The town still boasts Victorian characteristics today with rows of houses, puppet shows like Punch & Judy, Donkey Rides on the beach and its recently renovated and magnificent Pier with visits from Paddle Steamers like the Waverley.
 Learn the rich history of North Wales with a knowledgeable tour guide.

-There are 42 Blue Flag Beaches around the coast with warmer water and more sunshine than the more mountainous inland area and with easy links to Liverpool & Manchester North Wales is truly an unmissable destination whether it’s for a holiday or for a day excursion.
+There are dozens of Beaches around the coast that have been awarded the blue flag for cleanliness.
+Much of the coast provides easy links to Liverpool & Manchester making North Wales an unmissable destination whether for a holiday or day excursion.

-Medieval Chester is a great visit and whilst technically speaking Chester is in England, with its magnificent cathedral and intact walls around the city its a great idea to couple a visit to Liverpool with a visit to Chester on route to your North Wales Adventure.
+Medieval Chester is a great destination.
+Nestles on the border between Wales and England, with its magnificent gothic cathedral and the city walls, don’t miss it en route to your North Wales Adventure.
 There is an ancient law which still exists that once the curfew bell sounds (which is still housed in the Cathedral tower) if a Welshman remains within Chester city walls he shall be shot with a bow & arrow!
-The clock faces in Chester facing north Wales have all been removed as a reminder of those days when it was once said that Chester didn’t want to give the Welsh the time of day its a different story now though as Chester truly is the gateway to North Wales with views of the Clywdian hills and beyond to the mountains of Snowdonia.
+The clock faces in Chester facing North Wales have all been removed as a reminder of those days when it was once said that Chester didn’t want to give the Welsh the time of day.
+It’s a different story now though as Chester truly is the gateway to North Wales with views of the Clywdian hills and beyond to the mountains of Snowdonia.
 Discover a wealth of historical stories as you embark on an adventure with your North Wales tour guide.

-Tourism is a huge factor in North Wales as it diversifies and transforms the former mines and quarries into Zip Wires, Surf Lagoons, Canoe & Water-sports Centres, while the traditional crafts continue as souvenirs with visitors enjoying locally sourced food and traditional dishes and cakes like drop scones and Bara Brith.
+Tourism is booming in North Wales as it diversifies and transforms the former mines and quarries into Zip Wires, Surf Lagoons, Canoe & Water-sports Centres.
+Traditional crafts continue to be bought as souvenirs with visitors enjoying locally sourced food and traditional dishes and cakes like drop scones and Bara Brith.
 Brilliant Liverpool Tours arranges bespoke tours of Wales to help you enjoy everything that the region has to offer.

 Holyhead & Anglesey